TERMITE MANAGEMENT SYSTEMS

 Termite inspections are one of the first steps of termite management.
-In North Queensland, inspections should be carried out every six -12 months to ensure your property remains free from infestation.
+In North Queensland, inspections should be carried out every 6-12 months to help ensure your property remains free from infestation.
 Without regular inspections, termites have time to cause extensive damage to timber structures within your house or building.

 Following a termite inspection on a property, a diagnosis can be provided, in the form of advice, recommendations and management plans.
 Your individual termite management strategy will depend on the size and location of your property, construction methods, termite entry points, surrounding landscape, vegetation and the level of termite risk in your area.